fluentcodes/GitSamples-Java/test/samples/behavioral/observer/newsWithPropertyChangeListener/README.md

 ## [GitSamples](/../../tree/master) - [Command Pattern](/../../tree/java-design-pattern/test/samples/behavioural/observer): PropertyChangeListener Example

-This example example use the PropertyChangeListener.
+This example use the PropertyChangeListener.

 This example uses the java PropertyChangeListener by
 * [Agency](Agency.java): Subject